PROJECT [ 00 - 2 ]

 1. Bedside presence was required around the clock

-Nurses had to stay by the bedside continuously, but this approach was not sustainable.
-It led to fatigue, stress, and staffing gaps elsewhere in the ward, putting additional pressure on the team and reducing the attention available for other critical patients.
+Nurses had to stay at the bedside continuously, leading to fatigue, stress, and staffing gaps that reduced attention available for other critical patients.

 2. Important signs were easy to miss

-Each patient displayed different signs that could indicate changes in their condition, but there was no structured system for listing or tracking these signals or linking them to the individual patient.
-In a busy environment where attention was divided, this made it easy for important developments to go unnoticed.
+Each patient displayed different signs indicating condition changes, but no structured system existed for tracking these signals or connecting them to the individual patient.
+In a busy environment, the important developments could go unnoticed.

 3. Operational Inefficiencies